““Let the beauty that we love be what we do.” ~Jalal ad-Din Rumi (1207-1273)

 Achieve stillness.

 Can you feel the rhythm of life?
-It has a heartbeat all its own.
-In our busy lives, we easily forget this.
+It has a heartbeat.
+In our rushing lives, it easily goes unnoticed.
 We operate primarily from our minds, not our senses.
 But there are indicators that let us know when we are off-sync.

 Timing is everything–in music, in sports, in business, in comedy, in theater, and in life.
-Have you noticed sometimes after rushing around that you’re now way ahead and have to wait for other people to do their part before you can take another step?
+Have you noticed sometimes after rushing around that you’re way ahead and have to wait for other people to do their part before you can take another step?
 That’s one indicator.
-Or do you have a too-laid-back approach to life and, as a result, miss opportunities?
+Or do you have a too-laid-back approach to life and miss opportunities as a result?
 Another indicator.
 Do you find sometimes that no matter which check-out line you choose, it ends up being the slowest?
 Indicator.
 Or you hit every red light on your way because you ignored a voice inside to leave sooner?

-Just as practiced musicians keep the beat, and great athletes recognize the sweet spot of good timing, so can we try to sense the pulse of life.
+Just as practiced musicians keep the beat, and great athletes recognize the sweet spot of good timing, so can we sense the pulse of life.

-Sometimes, when I notice a bird in flight, I feel the natural timing of its take off–as if, on cue, it was supposed to pass by at that moment; as if, like in the movie “Ground Hog Day,” it would happen at that same moment were I to wake up again on the same day.
-Imagining this zaps me right into life’s elusive heartbeat and, once again, I flow and things happen with ease, like the complex inner workings of a clock.
+Sometimes, when I notice a bird in flight, I feel the natural timing of its take off–as if, on cue, it was supposed to pass by at that moment; as if, like in the movie “Groundhog Day,” it would happen at that same second were I to wake up again on the same day.
+Imagining this zaps me right into life’s elusive heartbeat and I flow.
+Things happen with ease, like clockwork.

-Next time, notice the bird in flight.
-Come to awareness as you wait in line.
+Next time you notice a bird in flight, come to this awareness.
+Imagine you are in a movie and the bird just flew by on cue, presupposed to occur at that moment.
 Watch how the pendulum of life scoops you up and nestles you in its heartbeat.

 I just had to laugh to myself.
 His struggle with word retrieval miraculously disappeared during that small exchange.
 At 91, he could still–and with ease–express his disappointment in me.

-That’s okay, I said inside my head.
+That’s okay, I told myself.
 I’m not doing this for you, Dad, I’m doing this for me.
 You can take that disappointment to your grave, if you wish.
 That’s your choice.
 It’s just sad that after the divorce you never really cared to know me, because I’m having a fantastic time getting to know myself.

 “Don’t seek, don’t search, don’t ask, don’t knock, don’t demand – relax.
 If you relax, it comes.
 If you relax, it is there.
 If you relax, you start vibrating with it.” ~Osho